 The Rwenzori Mountains are in Western Uganda, over by Congo, completely on the other side of the country than the famed Bugisu beans and Mt.
 Elgon.
 The Rwenzori Montains are "the mountains of the moon"; and on the other side of the mountains is the Congo Kivu growing region.
-But the Ugandan side has the advantage of better infrastructure and technology and results in a higher quality export.

 Since Uganda isn't known for high quality natural processed coffee, this is a bargain.